 ** Merritt, Cummins, and Berg have edited this essential professional key for many years.
 It covers insects only and a 2019 edition is available.
 If you decide to invest in a text you can expect to spend $175 on the 2019 edition.
 Earlier editions are available for considerably less.

-Course begins 9 AM on July 18 at North Branch Nature Center.
-Saturday dinner is at 6 pm.
-An optional evening session follows dinner.
-Course begins on Sunday at a time of the instructor's choosing.
-Course concludes by 5 PM on July 19.
+Course begins 9 AM on Saturday at NBNC.
+Course convenes on Sunday at a time of the instructor's choosing.
+Course concludes by 5 PM on Sunday.

 Academic Credit / Professional Development